aesthetic-suite/framework/docs/development/component-styles.md

 popular [BEM syntax](http://getbem.com/naming/), without the block, as our style sheet is the block (since styles are scoped implicitly).
 Style sheets support as many selectors as needed!

-> In the example above we import from `@aesthetic/core`.
-This should be replaced with your
-> integration of choice, for example if using React, import from `@aesthetic/react`.

 ## Using tokens

 Manually writing style objects over and over can be tiresome, especially when you need to reuse